 This system is merely meant to target those patients who do not need to see a gp, but who may not know somebody else can help so take an appointment that could be used for somebody who really needs it.
 A lot of the gp time is taken up by patients who could have been dealt with by the admin staff, e.g. an extension to a sick note, or another service, e.g. a urine infection by the local pharmacy.

 Anyway, we can discuss further at the meeting next week.

 eConsult allows patients to submit their symptoms to a GP electronically and receive a response in one to two working days.

 NHS England’s £45m GP Online Consultation Systems Fund

-STP Agony Aunt did a little digging and found that it was not exactly Wirral Clinical Commissioning Group that funded the scheme, but NHS England, through its £45m GP Online Consultation Systems Fund.
+After a little digging, we found that it was not exactly Wirral Clinical Commissioning Group that funded the scheme, but NHS England, through its £45m GP Online Consultation Systems Fund.